rackerlabs/rackspace-how-to/content/cloud-servers/install-and-use-the-lets-encrypts-certbot-utility-on-centos7-with-apache.md

 **Note:** If you want to cover both the **www** and **non-www** versions of a domain on a single certificate, you must use a `-d` flag for each one.

-After you enter the command, the following output dsiplays:
+After you enter the command, the following output displays:

     Obtaining a new certificate
     Performing the following challenges: